JannieI/canvas-workstation-V3/src/app/roadmap.md

     8. When removing a Dataset, it validates that not used in a Widget, Shape or Combination.
 If so, then cannot be removed.
 If removed, all resultsets stored for it must be removed as well, or  not?
     9. Data Quality issues: add place to add detail values.
 An overall statement can say all data  has an issue, but a specific one must identify the column(s) and row(s) affected, thus given the IDs or key values.
     10.Similtaneous update of LOCAL and GLOBAL vars!
 Ie: app sends [widgets] to widget component, which is the local widgets.
 Who and where are Global widgets synced !!!!????
 Maybe use observables where the local ones just subscribe to the global ones.
 Anyway, make this method standard across app.
-    11.Determine which transformations live on server and which on client, and whether some/all lives on both.
     12.Remember usage - and can sort by popular ones or show it for all relevant objects 13.Allow own profile pic upload!
     14.How do we treat sensitive data - that may not be seen by DBA.
 Keep it in Excel and reload each time ...